wemake-services/meta/_rsdp/audits.md

 3. Code style issue
 4. Not following best-practices

+Why is it only one day?
+Because we don't want your development process to stop.

 Time is fixed.
-Bug cost if fixed,
+Bug cost is fixed.
 It is a one day audit.
 It costs 1.000 rubles ([click here](http://www.countrycurrencyrates.com/en/convert/RUB/USD/1000) to see the same in dollars).